Sweet Violet | A Flower of Love and Memory Blooming in Poetry Since Antiquity

 Basic Information

-• Appearance: It has a low, spreading growth habit with soft-textured, heart-shaped leaves.
-The flowers are small, about 2 centimeters in diameter, but very fragrant, and come in colors such as purple, white, and pink.
-Flower stalks extend from between the leaves and bloom adorably at the arrival of spring.
+- Appearance: The plant grows low along the ground, with heart-shaped, soft-textured leaves.
+The flowers are small, about 2 cm in diameter, but highly fragrant, and come in shades of purple, white, and pink.
+Flower stalks emerge from between the leaves, producing charming blossoms that announce the arrival of spring.

 Cultural Significance Around the World

-In Roman times, it became common to wear violet wreaths at banquets, bringing color and fragrance to the celebrations.
-Violets were also planted in cemeteries and were associated with mourning and the hope for rebirth.
+In Roman times, it became customary to wear violet wreaths at banquets, adding beauty and fragrance to feasts.
+Violets were also planted in cemeteries, symbolizing mourning and rebirth.

 Gardening Advice